sivareddyit/qubership-envgene/docs/application-manifest.md

 1. Plugins (CDN, sample repo, smart plug) are described as services.
 They are not classified as a separate component type
 2. No resource profile baseline exists.
 Performance parameters are defined in the Helm chart values
 3. The service list is formed according to the principle - **service for each `service` component**
+4. There are two types of dependencies between components:
+   1. dependsOn - For describing external dependencies (logical links), where a component requires another component to function but does not physically include it.
+   2. includes - For describing the physical composition of a component, when a parent artifact includes child components.

 ![application-manifest-model-without-plugins.drawio.png](/docs/images/application-manifest-model.drawio.png)